Skip to main content

 Web-billing cost

+EU/UK/AU run lower because Stripe processing is ~1.5–1.7% rather than ~2.9%, and local payment methods often have different (sometimes zero) flat fees.
+The live audit resolves your country-specific Stripe rate.
 International cards, low-ticket monthly plans, local payment methods, chargebacks, taxes, and currency conversion can move the exact payment-cost line.
 Those are Migration Review details, not reasons to block the first audit.

-Cash-flow injection
+Cash-flow release

 The audit models the one-time settlement benefit as 45 days of net migrated annualized revenue pulled forward — your share after store fees, not the gross customer payment.
 Apple holds the gross GMV during settlement but only owes the developer the net.
 That equals roughly 12.3% of net migrated revenue, once.
 At a 22% blended store-fee assumption, the conservative public rule of thumb is ~9% of migrated ARR (12.3% × 0.78).
-At the base 55% migration case and the same 22% assumption, that’s roughly 5.3% of total ARR as a working-capital release.
+At the base 55% migration case and the same 22% assumption, that’s roughly 5.3% of total ARR as a cash-flow release.
 Your audit reports the specific figure using your actual blended rate — apps on lower blended fees see proportionally more cash because the discount is smaller.
 This is not P&L lift.
 It is timing: revenue that would have arrived later under app-store settlement lands sooner through web billing.

 What the public audit does not model